-ON THIS PAGE: You will find information about the number of people who are diagnosed with breast cancer each year.
+ON THIS PAGE: You will find information about the number of people who are diagnosed with metastatic breast cancer each year.
 You will also read general information on surviving the disease.
 Remember, survival rates depend on several factors.
 Use the menu to see other pages.

-About 5% of women have metastatic breast cancer when they are first diagnosed.
+In the United States, 6% of women have metastatic breast cancer when they are first diagnosed.
 More research is needed to determine how many people with non-metastatic breast cancer later develop metastatic breast cancer.

-Breast cancer is the second most common cause of death from cancer in women.
-It is estimated that 41,400 people (40,920 women and 480 men) will die from breast cancer this year.
-Metastatic breast cancer will cause the vast majority of those deaths.
+Breast cancer is the second most common cause of death from cancer in women in the United States.
+It is estimated that 43,780 people (43,250 women and 530 men) will die from breast cancer this year.
+Worldwide, female breast cancer is the fifth leading cause of death.
+In 2020, an estimated 684,996 women across the world died from breast cancer.
+Metastatic breast cancer causes the vast majority of deaths from the disease.

 The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
 Percent means how many out of 100.
-The 5-year survival rate for women with metastatic breast cancer is 27%.
-The 5-year survival rate for men with metastatic breast cancer is 20%.
+The 5-year survival rate for women with metastatic breast cancer is 29%.
+The 5-year survival rate for men with metastatic breast cancer is 22%.

 It is important to remember that breast cancer is treatable at any stage.
-Treatments for metastatic breast cancer are continually improving and have been proven to help people with metastatic breast cancer live longer with better quality of life.
+Treatments for metastatic breast cancer are continually improving and have been proven to help people with metastatic breast cancer live longer with a better quality of life.

 The next section in this guide is Risk Factors.
-It explains the factors that may increase the chance of developing metastatic breast cancer.
+It describes the factors that may increase the chance of developing metastatic breast cancer.
 Use the menu to choose a different section to read in this guide.